Personal websites & portfolios

 This is where you'll see the biggest improvement in your results, as the quality of what Claude builds depends on how well you describe what you need.
 And the good news is that you don't have to use any technical jargon, you just need to be specific.

-Instead of trying to use technical terms, describe what you want visually - it gives Claude more than enough to work with.
+Skip the technical terms.
+Describe the layout, colours, and components visually - that gives Claude more than enough to work with.

-If you've seen a website or an app that does something similar to what you want, tell Claude about it.
-You don't need to send a link, just describe what you liked about it.
+If you've seen a website or app that does something similar to what you want, tell Claude about it - just describe what you liked.

 The more specific you are from the start, the less time you'll spend going back-and-forth trying to correct things afterwards.
 It's worth spending an extra minute on your prompt to save yourself ten minutes of revisions.